IMF likely to be next Pakistan government's first stop

 Pakistan requires between $6-$9 billion to avoid a balance of payments crisis, the Asian Development Bank said.

 “A program is needed.
-That is universally recognized by all the parties,” said ADB country director Werner Liepach.
+That is universally recognised by all the parties,” said ADB country director Werner Liepach.

 For the extra money, Islamabad will have to turn to the ADB, World Bank and other multilateral lenders, along with countries with whom it has compelling foreign policy ties like the United States, China and Saudi Arabia.

-All sides have much at stake; Western forces need Pakistan’s help to make an orderly withdrawal from neighboring Afghanistan.
+All sides have much at stake; Western forces need Pakistan’s help to make an orderly withdrawal from neighbouring Afghanistan.

 The United States committed to providing non-military aid, not all of it government-to-government, amounting to $1.5 billion annually between 2010 and 2014.